Overview

 - Prolonged exposure to chemicals like paint fumes, metal residues

-Possible Complication of Laryngeal Cancer
+Laryngeal Cancer Complication

 The spread of laryngeal cancer can lead to obstruction in the airway and difficulty in swallowing.
 If the mass expands and spreads further, it can cause disfiguration of the face and neck.
 It is also associated with hard skin on the neck.
 If laryngeal cancer involves vocal cords, the patient will experience a loss of speaking ability.

-Typical Test For Laryngeal Cancer Treatment
+Test For Laryngeal Cancer

 For the diagnosis of laryngeal cancer, your doctor performs a series of tests.
 The first test includes a laryngoscopy to examine the inside of the larynx.
 In case of abnormal findings in laryngoscopy, a small tissue sample is taken for biopsy to identify cancer.
 Cancer in the advanced stages is detected by using CT scans and MRIs.
 These tests are also helpful for detecting metastasis to other organs.